JulienPascal/SMM.jl/README.md

 * the minimizing algorithm should be able to run in **parallel**, as the computational cost of simulating moments, for a given parameter value, is potentially high.
 * Parallelization within the function generating simulated moments is difficult to achieve.
-This is generally the case when working with the simulated method of moments, as the time series generated are serially correlated.
+This is generally the case when working with the simulated method of moments, as the time series generated are often serially correlated.
 This is why parallelization is done at the level of the minimization algorithm itself.
 * The minimizing algorithm should search for a **global** minimum, as the objective function may have multiple local minima.